memgraph/docs/docs/reference-guide/graph-algorithms.md

 ### Constraining the path's length

-All Shortest Paths allows for upper bound path restriction.
+All shortest paths allows for upper bound path restriction.
 This addition significantly modifies the outcome of the algorithm if the unrestricted shortest path is obtained from a route with more hops than the set upper bound.
 Finding the all shortest paths with path restriction boils down to finding the minimum weighted path with a maximum length of `upper_bound`.
 Upper bound is set to 4 just after the operator:

 ```cypher